mwamwam/Virtual-Hanz/README.md

 ---

-## 🧠 Why I Made This
+## 🩷 Why I Made This

+I created this for you, Cyy.
-I wanted to create something simple but personal a way to stay close, speak softly, and be present even when I’m not physically around.
+It may be a simple project, but it carries a part of me a way to stay close even when we’re far apart.
+So you can always feel that I’m here, talking to you, thinking of you, loving you.

-This chatbot isn’t just an experiment.
-It’s a small project with a big piece of heart.
+This isn’t just code.
+It’s my heart in a quiet little corner of the internet.

-— *Hanz*
+— Hanz